Skip to main content

 How Do GLP 1 Agonists Reshape the Microbial Ecosystem?

-GLP-1 are a class of peptides, including agents like Semaglutide and Liraglutide, that are clinically utilized for managing type 2 diabetes and obesity.
+GLP-1 receptor agonists are a class of peptides, including agents like Semaglutide and Liraglutide, that are clinically utilized for managing type 2 diabetes and obesity.
 Their primary mechanism involves mimicking the action of the native hormone GLP-1, which enhances insulin secretion, slows gastric emptying, and promotes satiety.
 Beyond these well-known metabolic effects, emerging research has revealed their profound influence on the gut microbiome itself.
 This makes them another powerful tool for indirectly modulating the gut-estrogen axis.

 These peptides actively reshape the composition of the gut microbiota, fostering a healthier and less inflammatory ecosystem.
 Their mechanisms are multifaceted and directly impact the balance of bacteria essential for hormonal health: